yusufhabibu/Nigeria-Flaring-Data-1958-2022/README.md

   - The model indicates a steady downward trend in gas flaring.
   - Projections show Nigeria **may not** reach the 2030 zero-flaring goal.

 ---
+## For More Details

+For a comprehensive exploration of the data, methodology, and results, please refer to the full [reports](https://sites.google.com/d/1hakySC_W_tO9KMYGFGO2o-2joZSA-zzf/p/1rbZ3SLPwvTNWy9aFo59NiGomCeJKdHG0/edit)

+---

 ## ⚙️ Technologies Used